nerdymishka/gainz/CONTRIBUTING.md

 - A CONTRIBUTOR MAY ask for direction to correct a rejected patch.
 - MAINTAINERS that are not ADMINISTRATORS or CREATORS SHOULD allow another MAINTAINER to accept or reject their patch.
-- A MAINTAINER that are not ADMINISTRATORS or CREATORS on a PROBRATION period MUST allow another MAINTAINER to accept or reject their patch.
+- A MAINTAINER that are not ADMINISTRATORS or CREATORS on a PROBATION period MUST allow another MAINTAINER to accept or reject their patch.
 - A MAINTAINER can only be put on PROBATION by ADMINISTRATORS or CREATORS.
 - MAINTAINERS MUST focus on merging acceptable patches from the community.
-- The USER who created the ticket MUST close the ticket within 3 days of  aCLOSE REQUEST or the request will be forcefully closed.
+- The USER who created the ticket MUST close the ticket within 3 days of a CLOSE REQUEST or the request will be forcefully closed.
 - If an Administrator MUST close an open ticket that is FULFILLED, the USER MAY be suspended. from making future issues for not respecting the community's time.

 ## Submissions

 ### Ticket Submissions

 - All ticket submissions are subject to the project's [CODE OF CONDUCT](CODE-OF-CONDUCT.md)
 - Any ticket that demands rather than asks for particular outcome MAY be closed without warning.

 ### Submitting a bug ticket

 - A USER MUST clearly describe the expected behavior and the unexpected issue.
 - A USER MUST provide the steps to reproduce the issue.
 - A USER MAY provide a screenshot and extra information.
 - A bug ticket WITHOUT a clear description and steps to reproduce MUST BE closed.
- - Otherwise, a legitmate bug MUST stay open until solved or deemed WONTFIX.
+- Otherwise, a legitimate bug MUST stay open until solved or deemed WONTFIX.

 ### Submitting a feature request ticket

 - A USER MUST clearly describe the expected behavior or behaviors for the new feature.
 - A USER MUST clearly state the value of the new feature.

 ### Submitting a question ticket

 - A USER MUST clearly ask a non-leading question.
 - A USER MUST ask a question specifically related to the project.

 ### Patch Submissions

 - A patch MUST NOT violate the CODE OF CONDUCT, if defined.
 - A patch MUST NOT violate the CODING CONVENTIONS AND STANDARDS, if defined.
 - A patch MUST BE a patch or diff that git or the PLATFORM understands.
 - A patch MUST compile, pass tests, and execute on all supported platforms.
 - A patch MUST include the ticket identifier in the message.
 - A patch commit MUST include a short message of 50 characters.
- - A patch commit message MUST include the type of commit as the prefix. e.g. BUG, TASK, FEATURE, MERGE, PROTO, WIP, MAINT.
+- A patch commit message MUST include the type of commit as the prefix. e.g.
+  BUG, TASK, FEATURE, MERGE, PROTO, WIP, MAINT.

 version 0.1.1